Alejo Véliz (footballer): Return to Rosario Central

 On 8 July 2025, Veliz returned to Rosario Central on loan for the 2025-26 season.

+Bahia

+On 26 June 2026, Bahia announced the signing of Véliz on a permanent transfer from Tottenham Hotspur, with the move officially taking effect on 1 July.
+He signed a long-term contract until December 2031 for a reported fee of €9 million.

 International career

 Véliz was first called up for the Argentina national under-20 team by Fernando Batista in October 2021.
 He was selected again by the new U20 head coach Javier Mascherano in February 2022 and during the following spring.

 Véliz was once again called to the U20 squad under Mascherano in January 2023 for the South American U-20 Championship in Colombia in which Argentina was eliminated on the first round.
 There he played all 4 matches, starting against Paraguay and Peru.

 In May 2023, he was included in the Argentine squad that took part in the 2023 FIFA U-20 World Cup tournament, hosted by Argentina.
 On 20 May he scored his first goal of the competition in the 2–1 victory over Uzbekistan.
 Three days later he scored again, this time in a 3–0 win against Guatemala.